JordiSeverini/sma-crossover-strategy/README.md

 ## Why I built this

 I started this project wanting to build a basic trading strategy: buy when a short-term moving average crosses above a long-term one, sell when it crosses back below.
-It's one of the first strategies anyone learns in quant finance, and it's easy to code up in an afternoon.

 What I didn't expect was how much the project would grow once I started asking harder questions.
 The first version, testing SMA crossover on AAPL over a few years, showed the strategy losing badly to just buying and holding.
 My first instinct was that I'd picked a bad time period.
 So I extended the test window.
 Then I started wondering whether the "best" window pair I'd found was actually meaningful, or whether I'd just gotten lucky on that specific slice of history.
 That question turned into a proper train/test validation design.
 Once I had that working, I wanted to know if the result was specific to AAPL, so I added three more tickers with very different growth and volatility profiles.
 Along the way I added risk-adjusted metrics, realistic transaction costs, and a series of explicit "thesis checks" to verify each finding actually held up across every ticker, not just the one I happened to look at first.